factubsio/BubbleTweaks/README.md

 		Scalable cursor for combat/non-combat
 		Full-attack text color can be semi-customised

+	Character Statistics (beta)
+		Each character will have a new tab 'statistics' in their character sheet It can only track stats while it's installed so sadly it won't retroactively find them

 Acknowledgments:

 -   Pathfinder Wrath of The Righteous Discord channel members